 Students often have a realistic understanding of their own strengths and weaknesses.
 We will always seek views from students as to how they feel that their needs might be met and we will try to incorporate those views in the provision that we make.
-With regard to targets for some students on SEND Support and EHC Plans, we will seek to review these annually and to feed the outcomes of the review into the next set of targets.
+With regard to targets for some students on SEND Support and EHC Plans, we will engage with formal EHC Plan reviews led by the local authority and in any case seek to review these annually and to feed the outcomes of the review into the next set of targets.
 We will involve students and parents in reviewing their targets.